metno/TITAN/README.md

 Automatic quality control of in-situ observations with an emphasis on spatial controls.

-TITAN is designed to test all the observations referring to the same observation time simulatenously.
+TITAN is designed to test all the observations referring to the same observation time simultaneously.
-Currently, the statitics of the individual station time series is not considered.
+Currently, the statistics of the individual station time series is not considered.

 Available checks are (applied sequentially as in this list):